Whitney, My Love: Plot

 After a young Whitney Stone's mother dies, her father Martin is unable to handle her tomboyish antics and sends Whitney off to France with her aunt and uncle, Lady Anne and Lord Edward Gilbert, a diplomat.
 Whitney is separated from her childhood love, a significantly older Paul Sevarin, who does not return her affections.
 Before leaving, she vows to come home from France and marry Paul.
 While in France, she is educated by a variety of language, dance, and etiquette tutors, coming to age as a fashionable and witty young lady.
 She also meets the DuVille family, becoming close friends with the daughter Therèse and their son Nicolas (Nicki).
 Around the age of 19, Whitney attends a party in France where she meets a mysterious stranger.
-Shortly after, she is recalled back to England by her father.
+Shortly after, she is recalled to England by her father.
 To the surprise of her small town, Whitney returns as a sophisticated young lady.
 Furthermore, possessing what she believes is a substantial inheritance from her grandmother, Whitney is determined to marry Paul.